1. Blog

 The way your dog pees can sometimes offer clues about their emotional state.
 Ever wonder, “Why is my dog peeing like that?”
 Here’s a breakdown of some common postures:

-• Squatting: This is the most common posture for both male and female dogs and simply indicates elimination.
+• Squatting: Dog squats.
+This is the most common posture for both male and female dogs and simply indicates elimination.

-• Submissive urination: Some dogs may urinate a small amount in response to feeling scared or threatened.
+• Submissive urination: This is submissive dog behavior.
+A dog may urinate a small amount in response to feeling scared or threatened.
 They may crouch low to the ground with their tail tucked between their legs.

 Have you ever noticed that small dogs seem to try to lift their legs as high as possible when relieving themselves?
-They really hike that leg up at quite an angle—sometimes to the point of almost toppling over!
+Smaller dogs really hike that leg up at quite an angle—sometimes to the point of almost toppling over!
 Turns out, there’s a reason for that.

 A study published in the Journal of Zoology found that smaller male dogs tend to pee at a higher angle to appear larger than their actual size.
 Researchers at Cornell University noted that this may be a way for small dog breeds to “exaggerate their competitive ability” relative to larger dogs.